 The positive effects of the aerator in the South Bay were propagated downstream into the Second South Bay.
 The movement of water with relatively high dissolved oxygen concentrations from the South Bay into the Second South Bay increased dissolved oxygen concentrations in the water above the depth of the sill separating the two basins (fig. 8).
-The cooler, less dense water from the South Bay flowed over the warmer and more dense water below Lake-Water Quality and the Effects of Winter Aeration the ice in the Second South Bay.
+The cooler, less dense water from the South Bay flowed over the warmer and more dense water below the sill depth in the Second South Bay.
+This resulted in a zone of oxygenated water (greater than 2 mg/L) just below the ice in the Second South Bay.